miq-consumption/charging-docs/Tariff plan and rate definitions.md

 With this new functionality is possible to define (new, edit and copy) a rate selecting the measurement units by metrics:
 ![](http://res.cloudinary.com/ddtbdqfq7/image/upload/v1445604777/Captura_de_pantalla_de_2015-10-19_10-33-34_ug5qek.png)

+### Fixed and variable rates
+Each metric has a fixed rate and a variable rate.
+The variable rate is the one that varies with the measure given by the application.
+The variable rate will be multiplied by the measured value of the metric.
+On the contrary the fixed rate will remain the same and will be applied always even when the value is 0.

+For example: we have that 9.29 GB of memory is used in a day with the variable rate set at 0,0098 dollar ($) per megabyte per day and the fixed rate set at 5,00 dollar ($) per day, the Memory Used Cost would be $39,06.
+* 9.29 GB = 9514.08 MB
+* 9514.08 MB *  (0,0098 per MB per day) + 5,00 (fixed amount) = 937,379
+* 937,379 / 24 = 39,06 Memory Used Cost

+If the used memory is 0, the Memory Used Cost would be $0,21:

+* 0 MB * (0,0098 per MB per day) + 5,00 = 5,00
+* 5,00 / 24 = 0,21 Memory Used Cost

+### Chargeback tiers

+The rate of each metric is defned through tiers which are intervals with given fixed and variable rates.
+By default there is a unique tier which cover all values from -Infinity to +Infinity.
+An example of a rate defined by tears would be:

+        Allocated CPU:

+            -∞-0 CPUs: 0 + 0$/month/cpu

+            1-4  CPUs: 5 + 1.2$/month/cpu

+            5-8  CPUs: 5 + 1$/month/cpu

+            9-+∞  vCPU: 5+0.8$/month/cpu

 ##Example 4.1.
 Memory Used Cost

 In a scenario where 9.29 GB of memory is used in a day with the chargeback rate set at 0,0098 dollar ($) per megabyte per day, the Memory Used Cost would be $38,84.